On Meta-Prompting: Background

 \subsubsection{User and System Prompts}

-Production systems have a \emph{system} prompt to ensure responsible and reliable interaction, plus parseability of the output given a \emph{user} prompt.
+The aforementioned difficulty increases given that contemporary LLMs separate the concepts of \emph{system} and \emph{user} prompts, both described above as the sequence $v_m, \dots, v_0$.
+The system prompt is usually developer-specified and designed to ensure responsible and reliable interaction, as well as to provide a task definition.
+The user prompt, on the other hand, is the user's instructions along with the user-provided content.

 For example, suppose a user types into a writing assistant ``give me the gist of the following document, but do not use the letter `e'''.
 In this case: \begin{itemize} \item The user input is the document. \item The task is (constrained) summarization. \item The user prompt is the string ``give me the gist of the following document, but do not use the letter `e'''. \item The system prompt is a string such as ``Summarize the document based on the user's asks.
 Do not use any information that is not in the document.
 Document: \{document\}.
 User's asks: \{user prompt\}.
-Return the output in JSON format''. \item The output is a summary of the text, parseable via JSON, and, ideally, with no hallucinations or using the letter ``e''. \end{itemize}
+Return the output in JSON format''. \item The output is a summary of the text, parseable via JSON, and, ideally, with no hallucinations or using the letter ``e''. \end{itemize} While it seem be unrealistic at a first glance, the example above illustrates the distinctions between task definitions and user-provided constraints, along with the typical uniqueness and unpredictability of users in production systems.
 We refer to the concatenation of the system and user prompt as the prompt, since the model observes both.